Skip to content

 }

-4. Differences from the SFC Pipeline
+4. Differences from SFC Pipeline

-3. API adaptation, dependency analysis, code generation, and plugin hooks are still executed.
+3. API adaptation, dependency analysis, code generation and plugin hooks are still executed.

 5. Recommendations